kamyar68/ActivitySpace-teaching/README.md

 The files in this repository are for educational purpose.

 The notebook walks the students step-by-step through through the process of creating an activity space using the home range model and IREM.
+The notebook imports the scripts from the main.py file.
+The main, used functions from functions.py file.